mikeboers/PyHAML/README.md

     <div class='content', not-valid-python="value">content</div>

 You can also pass in mapping objects as positional objects.
-Eg.:
+E.g.:

     - attrs = dict(a='one', b='two')
     %a(attrs)/